 Training and development specialists are responsible for planning, creating and conducting programs to improve individual and organizational performance across almost every industry.
-They often teach work-related skills including computer applications, policies and procedures, quality assurance, customer service, assembly or a range of other employment applications.
+They often teach work-related skills, including computer applications, policies and procedures, quality assurance, customer service, assembly or a variety of other workplace skills.

-Training methods include classroom training, demonstrations, on-the-job training, meetings, conferences and workshops.
-Online training is a fast-growing sector of training and development due to technology advances.
-This may be advantageous to you as a military spouse seeking transferable or virtual work opportunities.
+In this field you will train people using different methods.
+You may teach via classroom training, demonstrations, on-the-job training, meetings, conferences and workshops.
+Online training is a fast-growing sector of training and development due to technology advances, which may be beneficial to you as a military spouse seeking transferable or virtual work opportunities.
 If you're interested in working as a training specialist, learn how to use various presentation techniques, online meeting software and conference resources to increase your chances of finding virtual training positions.

 Tips for success

 Review these ideas if you're considering a training and development career.

 - Select an area or environment of interest.
 You may be interested in a specific field like government and military, financial, banking, medical or software applications.
 You'll be more likely to excel as a trainer if you train others on topics that interest you.